husseindawod/task-tracker/README.md

 - Fully deployed frontend, backend, and database

 ## Docker (how it fits)
-Docker is used to make local development reproducible and production-like:
+Docker is a first-class part of this MVP:
-- Run backend in a container locally to match Render runtime assumptions
+- The backend is packaged as a container image.
-- Optionally run a local Postgres container for offline dev (Supabase remains the source of truth for deployed v1)
+- The same container image format is used in both local development and production on Render.
-- Standardize environment variables and startup behavior across machines
+- Environment-specific configuration is injected via environment variables (never baked into images).

 ## Documentation
 - Architecture: `ARCHITECTURE.md`